Prof Matt J Griffin

 - Fellow of the Learned Society of Wales

-I teach two third-year undergraduate courses, "Physics of Semiconductor Devices" and "Electromagnetic Radiation Detection", and organise postgraduate lectures in Astronomy Instrumentation.
+I currently teach the second-year stellar astrophysics course "The Sun and Stars", and organise postgraduate lectures in Astronomy Instrumentation.

 Head of School

 I studied Electrical Engineering at University College Dublin, graduating in 1976, after which I worked in industry before doing a PhD in Astrophysics at Queen Mary College London, graduating in 1985.
 I remained at Queen Mary until 2001, when I joined the Astronomy Instrumentation Group at Cardiff University.